 A Designation, Scope, and Qualifications:

-1 Resident Commercial Shellfish License: This license is available to residents of the Town of Georgetown over the age of 16 by the date the license is valid and entitles the holder to dig or take any amount of shellfish from the shores and flats of Georgetown and reciprocating municipalities, with no more than one peck daily being the acceptable level of harvest from Reid State Park.
+1 Resident Commercial Shellfish License: This license is available to residents of the Town of Georgetown over the age of 16 by the date the license is valid and entitles the holder to dig or take any amount of shellfish from the shores and flats of Georgetown and reciprocating municipalities, with no more than one peck (combined) daily being the acceptable level of harvest from Reid State Park.

-2 Non-Resident Commercial Shellfish License: This license is available to non-residents of the Town of Georgetown over the age of 16 by the date the license is valid and entitles the holder to dig or take any amount of shellfish from the shores and flats of Georgetown, with no more than one peck daily being the acceptable level of harvest from Reid State Park.
+2 Non-Resident Commercial Shellfish License: This license is available to non-residents of the Town of Georgetown over the age of 16 by the date the license is valid and entitles the holder to dig or take any amount of shellfish from the shores and flats of Georgetown, with no more than one peck (combined) daily being the acceptable level of harvest from Reid State Park.

+3 Student Resident Commercial Shellfish License: This license is available actively enrolled in or entering grades 5 through 12 as of the date of application and who is a resident of Georgetown.
+This license entitles the holder to dig or take any amount of shellfish from the shores and flats of Georgetown and reciprocating municipalities, with no more than one peck (combined) daily being the acceptable level of harvest from Reid State Park.

-3 Resident Recreational Shellfish License: This license is available to residents and real-estate taxpayers of the Town of Georgetown and entitles the holders to dig or take no more than one peck (combined) of soft-shell clams, quahogs, American or European oysters, and/or razor clams or one and one half bushels of hen clams in any one day.
+4 Resident Recreational Shellfish License: This license is available to residents and real-estate taxpayers of the Town of Georgetown and entitles the holders to dig or take no more than one peck (combined) of soft-shell clams, quahogs, American or European oysters, and/or razor clams or one and one half bushels of hen clams in any one day.
 Shellfish so harvested are for the use of the holders, their families, and their guests, and shall not be sold.
 This license is not available to holders of State of Maine commercial shellfish licenses.